Suhani-Jain42/Multi-source-candidate-data-transformer/README.md

 - GitHub extraction requires outbound network access; if unavailable it degrades to zero records with a logged warning rather than crashing.

-## Demo video

-See submission - covers a default-schema run, a custom-config run, and a walkthrough of the email-based merge + conflict-resolution edge case.